Astros vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kyle Tucker and the Houston Astros will try to beat Matt Chapman and the Toronto Blue Jays when the teams meet on Monday at 8:10 PM ET.
+Mauricio Dubon and the Houston Astros will take on the Toronto Blue Jays and Bo Bichette on Tuesday at 8:10 PM ET, at Minute Maid Park.

-The favored Blue Jays have -130 moneyline odds against the underdog Astros, who are listed at +105.
-The over/under is 8 runs for this game (with -120 odds to hit the over and +100 odds on the under).
+The Astros are -110 moneyline favorites in this matchup with the Blue Jays (-110).
+The over/under is 9 runs for this contest.

 Astros vs. Blue Jays Odds & Info